 1) Figure out who you are

 The answers to those questions may change over time.
 Even so, this is perfectly normal since your personal brand evolves as you grow.
-Additionally, if you do not know how to answer any of these questions, you can ask loved ones, coworkers, and friends for their input.
-Sometimes it can be a good idea to consult others even if you are confident with your answers.
+Additionally, you do not have to know how to answer all of these questions.
+You can ask loved ones, coworkers, and friends for their input.
+Sometimes it can be a good idea to consult others even if you are confident in your answers.
 Those people may see you more clearly than you see yourself, thus helping you build a more “holistic” image of yourself.
 Once you are aware of the different parts of yourself, you can begin creating an image that aligns with your answers.
 This image will, in turn, attract like-minded people driven by the same things that drive you and help these people to see your value clearly.

-Determining your passions is the next thing you need to figure out when building your personal brand.
-Your passions showcase the ways that you enjoy spending your time.
+Determining your passions is the next thing you need to do when building your personal brand.
+Your passions showcase the ways in which you enjoy spending your time.
 A common mistake that people make is assuming that their current job is their passion.
 While this could most certainly be the case, you need to make sure that you don’t just automatically accept it as your passion without genuinely reflecting upon it.
 In order to build a personal brand, you must first identify your personal and professional passions.
-Examples include – but are not limited to – technology, accounting, and graphic design to kayaking, family, and golfing.
+Examples include – but are not limited to – technology, accounting, graphic design, kayaking, family, and golfing.
 Values and passions are what help you determine where you want to be in the future.

 2) Determine your unique value proposition